 The TA team gamified adoption of Datapeople, keeping track of scores and creating a ‘network of champions’ to help show other recruiters how to get the most from the system.

 The job score provides instant feedback which encourages users to continue editing in order to achieve higher scores.
 Recognizing champions internally made it easier to help recruiters teach each other how to use the system to improve pipeline.

 Keeping scores top of mind with KPIs

-The right tool for Givaudan’s strategy
+The right platform for Givaudan’s strategy

-As a forward-thinking company, Givaudan is always on the lookout for new processes and tools that can help in recruiting.
+As a forward-thinking company, Givaudan is always on the lookout for new processes and platforms that can help in recruiting.
 They’re also looking for partners that can help with their diversity and inclusion goals.